Freelancing in IT: the keys to getting started successfully

 Step 4: Set your rates

-Step 5: Find assignments
+Step 5: Find missions

 Stay proactive

 Staying proactive is essential.
-Send proposals, participate in discussion forums, or even consider doing direct prospecting with companies that might need your services.
+Send proposals, participate in discussion forums, or even consider direct prospecting with companies that might need your services.

 Step 6: Project management